DedUndead/GyroCube-Prototype/README.md

 #### Overall architecture

-Detailed information on hub's hardware/software architecture can be found here:
+Detailed information on hub's hardware/software architecture can be found here:<br>
-Detailed information on cube's hardware/software architecture can be found here:
+Detailed information on cube's hardware/software architecture can be found here:<br>
-Detailed information on web's architecture can be found here:
+Detailed information on web's architecture can be found here:<br>

 The links above provide additional information about technologies used, jastification for components choices and user mannuals.
+Data formats for communications are also described there.

 <p align="center"><img src="https://i.imgur.com/AKczasR.png" alt="alternatetext"></p>
 <p align="center">Figure 3.
 Overall project architecture</p>